mk-fg/email-event-aggregator-sieve/README.rst

-This script is supposed to be hooked into e.g. `Dovecot/Pigeonhole "sieve" mail filters`_, and process each message, calculating its distinct "fingerprint", based on simple regexp rules of your choosing (e.g. same subject + same body circa timestamps).
+This script is supposed to be hooked into e.g. `Dovecot/Pigeonhole "sieve" mail filters`_, and process each message, calculating its distinct "fingerprint", based on simple rules of your choosing (e.g. same subject + same body circa timestamps) in a python "configuration" script (see "eeas.conf.example.py").

-Repeated messages with the same fingerprint will then be rate-limited by a token-bucket algorithm, returning negative filtering result to sieve rules.
+Repeated messages with the same fingerprint will then be rate-limited by a token-bucket algorithm, returning negative (or just different - any string can be returned) filtering result to sieve rules.

-That doesn't mean that they should be dropped though - just dump them in some "noise" dir of the mailbox (as opposed to e.g. "reports.cron") with "Seen" flag set, so that whatever IMAP client/interface (MUA) won't be drawing attention to these, and there won't be any "New Mail" notifications all the time.
+That doesn't mean that any mails should be dropped though - just dump them in some "noise" dir of the mailbox (as opposed to e.g. "reports.cron") with "Seen" flag set, so that whatever IMAP client/interface (MUA) won't be drawing attention to these, and there won't be a "New Mail" notifications all the time.

-All the info about these mails gets stored in the database though, so running "digest" command (from the same script) every once in a while (e.g. once a day) will produce an email digest with the list of rate-limited stuff, if there was any.
+Info about rate-limited mails should be stored in the database, so running "digest" command (from the same script) every once in a while (e.g. daily) will produce an email digest with the list of rate-limited stuff, if there was any.

+This "digest" thing is not implemented yet.

 .. _Dovecot/Pigeonhole "sieve" mail filters: http://wiki2.dovecot.org/Pigeonhole/Sieve/